jevgenix/Fullstack-Projekti-2/README.md

 #### This app simply displays rock-paper-scissors game session in pseudo live mode.

-#### App outputs players game session, images (for example scissors vs paper), player who won the game, and other iformation.
+#### App outputs players game session every 5 seconds, images (for example scissors vs paper), player who won the game, and other iformation.
 After session app pushing/sorting and pushing all needed information into objects, which outputs table data into html code.

 ## How it was builded